Career Technical Education

 Can career tech students go to college?

 Yes, there are many 2-year and 4-year college opportunities for career tech students.
 Sinclair Community College allows students to continue building technical skills, and many Career Tech students choose to start college there.
-Students who want the four-year degree can take advantage of Sinclair’s connections with universities or go directly to a university from high school.
+Students who want a four-year degree can take advantage of Sinclair’s connections with universities or go directly to a university from high school.

 What about early college credit?